0xViva/webpage/readme.md

-# Personal Portfolio Website
+# Simple Webpage

-A modern, responsive personal portfolio website built with Go and HTMX.
+A modern, responsive personal website built with Go, Echo and Templ.

 ## Tech Stack